 It was such an old name.
 It reminded me of a Coney Island fortune teller in a floor-length red velvet dress and white shawl that had faded to off-white over the years, cleverly parting tourists from their hard-earned money with outlandish tales of riches they'd acquire and hearts they'd break along the way.
 It certainly didn't conjure an image of an innocent little girl.

-We hadn't yet heard her raspy laugh that sounded more like it belonged to a smoker with a 2-pack-a-day habit than to a baby.
+We hadn't yet heard her raspy laugh that sounded more like it belonged to a smoker with a two-pack-a-day habit than to a baby.
 That would come a few months later when her unmistakable personality started to develop.

 Even so, maybe we intuitively knew already that she wasn't going to embody the typical image of an innocent little girl despite possessing a certain angelic quality.
 Our original choice, Samantha, wasn't a name for a delicate flower, and neither was Ruby.